Inside: Standard Based Grading in Spanish class. Transitioning to SBG in Spanish class

 - 1 – below expectations

-- Only summative assessment grades – This means that formative practice does not go towards the final grade.
+This means that formative practice does not go towards the final grade.
 It can be entered in a 0 weighted category for students and parents to see what has been completed, but just doing the worksheet does not get you “points.”
-This means that instead of students “playing school” just turning in junk, they actually show what they know in assessments.
+This means that instead of students “playing school” and just turning in junk, they actually show what they know in assessments.
 This also means there is no “participation” grade.
 Here are ideas in my post how to assess a novel.